laidav/hubfx/README.md

   - declarative with `useReducer`

   - and how about async actions?
-    - imperatively dispatching before and after a promise resolves.
+    - imperatively dispatching before and after a promises resolves.
-    - setting up middlewares to work with `useReducer`
+    - declaratively setting up middlewares to work with `useReducer`

 Imperatively managed state is often the choice for simple local state.
 But if state gets more complicated it becomes harder to keep track of side effects.